 There are craters and ridges in Enceladus's northern hemisphere, but its southern polar region is smooth.
 Astronomers think that Enceladus may be almost entirely coated by water ice.
 The ice has melted only recently, wiping out any craters from past meteorite bombardment.
 The surface is probably being regularly recoated by eruptions of ice bursting through cracks in the moon’s thin crust.

-Snaking across this smooth region are four long grooves, each fringed by a mint-green stripe.
-From these so-called “tiger stripes”, ice "volcanoes" erupt fountains of water vapour and tiny hailstones 500 kilometres (300 miles) into space.
-The ice particles ejected by these volcanoes may also contribute to Saturn’s ring system.
+Snaking across the smooth southern polar region of Enceladus are four long grooves, each fringed by a mint-green stripe.
+From these so-called “tiger stripes”, geyser-like ice "volcanoes" (known as cryovolcanoes) erupt fountains of water vapour and tiny hailstones 500 kilometres (300 miles) into space.
+The ice particles make up most of the material in Saturn’s E ring.

 Grooves and mint-green stripes on the surface of Enceladus